fcalbba/brainconnectivity_analysis/README.md

 # brainconnectivity_analysis
 This repository contains a complete pipeline for analyzing brain functional and structural connectivity in subjects undergoing Deep Brain Stimulation (DBS).
-It evaluates tree experimental conditions: Pre-DBS, Post-DBS ON, and Post-DBS OFF.
+It evaluates three experimental conditions: Pre-DBS, Post-DBS ON, and Post-DBS OFF.

 # Project structure: